Taekwondo & Martial Arts Calories Burned Calculator

 Understanding the MET Value

-Martial Arts has a MET (Metabolic Equivalent of Task) value of 10.3.
-This means martial arts burns 10.3 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing martial arts for 1 hour would burn approximately 721 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+Martial arts, moderate pace has a MET (Metabolic Equivalent of Task) value of 10.3.
+This means martial arts, moderate pace burns 10.3 times more energy than sitting at rest.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing martial arts, moderate pace for 1 hour would burn approximately 757 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Martial Arts Calorie Burn